wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) must not reconnect the gaming machines at the venue until the gaming machine profits have been banked.

-    (4) A person who contravenes subsection (1) or (3) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (4) A person who contravenes subsection (1) or (3) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     (5) In this section and [section 105][135], _gaming machine profits_ for a specified period means the turnover of the class 4 gambling in that period minus the total prizes paid in that period.

-    Section 104(2): time frame specified as within 5 working days beginning on the day that the profits are, or ought to be, calculated, on 6 April 2006, by [regulation 4][500] of the Gambling (Class 4 Banking) Regulations 2006 (SR 2006/40).
+    Section 104(2): time frame specified as within 5 working days beginning on the day that the profits are, or ought to be, calculated, on 6 April 2006, by [regulation 4][502] of the Gambling (Class 4 Banking) Regulations 2006 (SR 2006/40).

+    Section 104(4): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 104(5): substituted, on 15 December 2005, by [section 7][501] of the Gambling Amendment Act (No 2) 2005 (2005 No 104).
+    Section 104(5): substituted, on 15 December 2005, by [section 7][503] of the Gambling Amendment Act (No 2) 2005 (2005 No 104).

 ##### 105 Interest, etc, on gaming machine profits